nonomalo/Top-n-Music-Genre-Classification-Neural-Network/README.md

 * [Sydney Somerfield](https://github.com/somesyd)

 ### Goal
-Train a neural network model to accurately predict musical genre for a previously unknown audio clip
+Train a neural network model to accurately predict the musical genre for a previously unknown audio clip

 ### Project
 To train the model we used the [Free Music Archive](https://github.com/mdeff/fma), a dataset of 25,000 tracks classified into 16 genres.

-Using Librosa, each 30 second track in the dataset was sliced into 5 segments and converted into mel-scaled spectrogram (a visualization of the frequency spectrum over time).
-Convolutional neural networks are commonly used for image classification tasks, so we were able to build a convolutional neural network model with the audio spectrogram "images" using Keras and TensorFlow.
+Using Librosa, each 30 second track in the dataset was sliced into 5 segments and each segment was converted into a mel-scaled spectrogram
+(a visualization of the frequency spectrum over time).
+Convolutional neural networks are commonly used for image classification tasks, so we built a convolutional neural network model with the audio spectrogram "images" using Keras and TensorFlow.

 #### Genre Prediction API